Nik29111997/Financial-Managenment-System-Fraud-Analytics/README.md

 - **Coggle Root Cause Analysis**: A Coggle chart highlights the root causes of fraud and mitigation strategies.
 - **Cost-Benefit Analysis**: Evaluation of the financial savings achieved by reducing false negatives.

-### Deployment

-Deployment on platforms like Heroku using a streamlined pipeline for real-time fraud detection.

 ### Documentation

 Detailed project report and PowerPoint presentation included for stakeholders.